Zauvohi/discord-bot/readme.md

     This information is stored in a JSON file located in /commands

+  * update_command
+    * This basically does what trying to add a picture to an existing command with add_command, so it's an alias for it but it only updates commands.

+  * delete_command
+    * This deletes a given command, here's how you would use it:
+    ```
+      !delete_command stick
+    ```

+      It returns a confirmation message.

 * Raid making commands
   * create raid_name (or alias)
     * Creates a raid.
 Example: !create apollo